 Wendy from Rule of Rose could have her picture describing this trope; a quiet, sickly little girl with a pretty smile and a blue sundress.
 Unfortunately, she's also a manipulative Yandere.

-Regina Berry, in Ace Attorney, is so sweet and innocent that she actually doesn't understand the concept of death or the consequences of her naive but dangerous actions.
+Regina Berry is so sweet and innocent that she actually doesn't understand the concept of death or the consequences of her naive but dangerous actions.

 Colias Palaeno has a near-constant smile and is ridiculously friendly to everyone he meets.
 Which is why Manny Coachen was able to manipulate him so easily.